 Excellent performances across the board—I’m a bit less impressed by Hoult than others, but Smollet and Sheridan are both fantastic, and Law commands every frame.
 I wonder if some of the idiosyncratic choices were his or Kurzel’s.
 Either way they add an offbeat quality that the material needs to buck genre conventions.
 And as an evocation of the era, this is aces stuff.
 The grainy cinematography and set design makes the film feel lived in rather than cheap pastiche.
 All around a well-crafted police-procedural/thriller which is certainly relevant today, though Kurzel thankfully doesn’t hit you over the head with nods to today's America.

 I stopped watching trailers years ago (even in theaters: phone's out, earbuds in) and it's one of the best choices I've made, because I can walk into a movie like this with zero expectations, as if I were in its festival premiere.
-I can't say for sure if knowing the outline of the plot (which is pretty clearly laid out in the marketing) would have diminished my experience watching this, but I doubt I'd have had such a beaming smile…
+I can't say if knowing the outline of the plot (which is pretty clearly laid out in the marketing) would have diminished my experience, but I doubt I'd have had a beaming smile plastered on my face as…

 Soderbergh’s most daring film yet, Presence is a fascinating work, incredibly ambitious (within its own modest means) though not entirely successful.
 Soderbergh ultimately tries too many things, and occasionally the ideas or tones clash—most detrimentally the gulf between the naturalistic direction/acting and the sometimes ludicrously melodramatic writing—but it doesn’t diminish the film’s surprising emotional power, largely due to the cast doing incredible work to balance the tone.
 Those looking for a genre picture from Soderbergh will walk away disappointed, as…